EliAndrewC/l7r/rules/09-professions.md

 * Raise the TN of someone trying to parry one of your attacks by 5.
 * When using a weapon that deals less than 4k2 damage, add an extra rolled damage die to the weapon's base damage, to a maximum of 4k2 base damage.
 Also, subtract 2 from your armor damage reduction penalty.
 * Round your damage rolls up to the nearest multiple of 5.
 If the roll is already a multiple of 5, then raise it by 3.
-* You may reroll 10s on a single die when crippled.
+* You may reroll 10s on a single die when impaired.
 * Roll one extra unkept die on initiative.
 * Roll two extra unkept dice on wound checks.
 * When someone is keeping at least one extra die of damage from exceeding their attack roll TN, subtract 5 from the damage.